 - Mononeuritis multiplex or polyneuropathy.

-The presence of four out of six of these features has a high specificity and sensitivity for the diagnosis of CSS.
+The presence of four out of six of these features was considered to have a high specificity and sensitivity for the diagnosis of EGPA.

-The presentation will depend on which systems are involved.
-In any patient with asthma and/or nasal polyposis, any new or worsening general or constitutional symptoms, including fever, joint pain, diffuse muscle pain, major involuntary weight loss, chest pain, palpitations or abdominal pain, may be the first signs of a vasculitis, including CSS.
+EGPA symptoms will depend on which systems are involved.
+In any patient with asthma and/or nasal polyposis, any new or worsening general or constitutional symptoms - including fever, joint pain, diffuse muscle pain, major involuntary weight loss, chest pain, palpitations or abdominal pain - may be the first signs of a vasculitis, including EGPA.

 The most prominent symptoms and signs include: